 Need a guide or manual for life after High school?
 How do you change a tire or prepare for a date?
 This course will be student driven (students decide what they want to learn) while focusing on broad skills to assist them in daily living after High School.
 Students will create a "Life Manual" that they keep at the end of the semester that is interactive and personalized.
 This course will explore everyday life after graduation with motivation, drive, and purpose.
+12th graders will get preference in the scheduling of this class.
+Students will:

-- Create a "Life Manual" to guide decision making and life choices - Dissect social norms and everyday life (friendships and dating) - Learn self-defense and self-awareness - Advocate for their community - Problem-solve and break down conflicting viewpoints
+• Create a "Life Manual" to guide decision

+- making and life choices

+Dissect social norms and everyday life (friendships and dating)

+- Learn self-defense and self-awareness

+- Advocate for their community

+- Problem-solve and break down conflicting viewpoints